Coevolution of Intracluster Light and Brightest Cluster Galaxies: Components that make up the ICL and BCG

 \section{Components that make up the ICL and BCG}

-The major ongoing question about the ICL and the BCG is how different components, such as stars stripped from surviving galaxies, stars accreted from completed mergers, and in-situ stellar formation, contribute to the growth of both the ICL and the BCG.
-The follow-up question is, what masses and properties do the progenitor galaxies that stripped and merged to form the BCG and the ICL have?
+The major ongoing question about the ICL and the BCG relates to how different components, such as stars stripped from surviving galaxies, stars accreted from completed mergers, and in situ stellar formation, contribute to the growth of both the ICL and the BCG.
+A follow-up question considers the masses and properties of the progenitor galaxies that stripped and merged to form the BCG and the ICL.
 In this section, we investigate the contribution of the three different components and how they are connected across the BCG+ICL system.

-Fig.~\ref{fig:ID0raddistcomps} plots the radial distribution of the three different components of the BCG+ICL for the same massive cluster shown in Fig.~\ref{fig:ID01D} and Fig.~\ref{fig:ID02D}.
-We find that for this cluster, the component formed from stellar stripping is much more extended than the in-situ and completed merger components, which are both centrally concentrated (with the in-situ component being slightly more so), suggesting that for this cluster, the dominant contributor to the ICL is star particles from galaxies undergoing stellar stripping and on-going mergers.
-The BCG is dominated by stars from in-situ star formation and completed galaxy mergers.
+Figure~\ref{fig:ID0raddistcomps} plots the radial distribution of the three different components of the BCG+ICL for the same massive cluster shown in Figs.~\ref{fig:ID01D} and~\ref{fig:ID02D}.
+We find that for this cluster, the component formed from stellar stripping is much more extended than the in situ and completed merger components, which are both centrally concentrated (with the in situ component being slightly more so), suggesting that for this cluster, the dominant contributor to the ICL is star particles from galaxies undergoing stellar stripping and ongoing mergers.
+The BCG is dominated by stars from in situ star formation and completed galaxy mergers.